For Team Members that use Project Web App (PWA) in the enterprise environment

 - The production server with extra student accounts for training purposes, or

-- A separate server in the classroom that is identical to the production server, or
+- A training server that is identical to the production server, or

-- A Virtual PC or VMware image created by ProjectPro Corp in which the client configuration is emulated.
+- A HyperV virtual image created by ProjectPro Corp in which the client configuration is emulated.
 This will require extra consulting days before course delivery.

 The main objective of this course is that team members learn to collaborate with the project manager and other team members using Project Web App and/or MS Outlook in order to make their project successful.
 The following learning objectives are subject to customization.